csswizardry/csswizardry.github.com/_posts/2013-01-25-mindbemding-getting-your-head-round-bem-syntax.md

         <input type="Submit" value ="Search" class="button">
     </form>

-These classes are farily loose, and don’t tell us much.
+These classes are fairly loose, and don’t tell us much.
 Even though we can work it out, they’re very inexplicit.
 With BEM notation we would now have:

     <form class="site-search  site-search--full">